ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Now let's put it on the world wide web!

 ## Git
 [Git](https://git-scm.com/) is version control software that helps you keep track of changes in a project.
+To check if you already have it run `git --version` on the command line.
+If it gives you a version you should be good!

-If you have Homebrew, run `brew install git` in the command line to get it.
+ If you don't have it, you can install it with Homebrew, run `brew install git` in the command line to get it.

 Now to start using version control for your project, make sure you're in the `your-awesome-site` directory, and run `git init`.

 Congrats you're now using version control!